PPSh-41: World War II

 After the German Army captured large numbers of the PPSh-41 in the course of the German-Soviet War of 1941-1945, Berlin instituted a program to convert the trophy weapons to use the standard German submachine-gun cartridge – the 9×19mm Parabellum.
-The officially adopted the converted PPSh-41 as the "MP 41(r)" (as distinct from the Schmeisser MP41, which combined the MP 40 upper receiver with the MP 28's lower receiver that was issued to Waffen-SS personnel); unconverted PPSh-41s were designated "MP 717(r)" and supplied with 7.63×25mm Mauser ammunition.
+The Wehrmacht officially adopted the converted PPSh-41 as the "MP 41(r)" (not to be confused with the Schmeisser MP41); unconverted PPSh-41s were designated "MP 717(r)" and supplied with 7.63×25mm Mauser ammunition.
 German-language manuals for the use of captured PPShs were printed and distributed in the Wehrmacht.
 In addition to barrel replacement, converted PPSh-41s also had a magazine adapter installed, allowing them to use MP 40 magazines.
 The less powerful 9mm round generally reduces the cyclic rate of fire from 800 to 750 RPM.
-(Modern aftermarket conversion-kits based on the original one also exist, using a variety of magazines, including Sten magazines.)
+(Modern aftermarket conversion-kits based on the original Wehrmacht one also exist, using a variety of magazines, including Sten magazines.)